dklassic/GDC-transcript/README.md

 The tool can be accessed at [GDC-transcript](https://dklassic.github.io/GDC-transcript), enter video ID to attempt loading the embedded video with transcript from this repository.

 You can also simply use GET method to link to the video.
-For example: https://blog.chosenconcept.dev/GDC-transcript/?v=c2YRVWZupwo
+For example with https://dklassic.github.io/GDC-transcript/?v=c2YRVWZupwo or https://blog.chosenconcept.dev/GDC-transcript/?v=c2YRVWZupwo

 ## Why